 Confidentiality

-UC is committed to upholding the confidentiality of Confidential Information.
-All “Confidential Information” (as defined in Section II) may only be made available to those with a need to know for compliance with this policy and may not be further re-disclosed unless otherwise required by law or with the prior consent of the Tribe that provided the information.
-The Repatriation Coordinator will provide consulting Tribes the opportunity to review documents that will be shared with the Campus Committee or published in the Federal Register or by NAHC (see Appendices A and A-1).
+UC is committed to protecting Confidential Information.
+All “Confidential Information” (as defined in Section Error!
+Reference source not found.) may only be made available to those with a need to know for compliance with this policy and may not be further re-disclosed unless otherwise required by law or with the prior consent of the Tribe that provided the information.
+The Repatriation Coordinator will provide consulting Tribes the opportunity to review the Review Packet that will be shared with the Campus Committee or published in the Federal Register or by NAHC.
+(See V.B.1.i.(5) above and Flowcharts on UC’s NAGPRA website).

 Campus and Systemwide Committee members and UC employees with a need to know must be trained and advised of their obligations to maintain confidentiality for all such information conveyed to them in the course of their duties under this policy or during Consultation.
-(See Section IV.).
+(See Section IV.)

-The Repatriation Coordinator must keep hard copies of Confidential Information in locked file cabinets.
+The Repatriation Coordinator must keep any hard copies of Confidential Information in locked file cabinets.
 Electronic copies of Confidential Information must be maintained in accordance with UC Policy BFB-IS-3: Electronic Information Security.

-Cultural Affiliation or State Cultural Affiliation, Inventories, and Summaries
+Cultural Affiliation and/or State Cultural Affiliation, Inventories, and Summaries

+General

-In accordance with the requirements set forth in NAGPRA and CalNAGPRA, and the guiding principles of this policy, campuses must create and/or supplement Inventories and Summaries in Consultation with Tribal Representatives.
-As part of this process, campuses must assess 1) whether they have items in their Possession or Control that meet the definitions for Human Remains and Associated Funerary Objects, or may meet the definitions for Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony (“Cultural Items”); and 2) whether Cultural Affiliation and/or State Cultural Affiliation can be established for Human Remains or Cultural Items listed or described in Inventories or Summaries.(Note: The detailed processes for developing Inventories and Summaries (or Inventory and Summary updates) in Consultation with Tribes in Appendices A and A-1.)
+In accordance with the requirements set forth in NAGPRA and CalNAGPRA, and the guiding principles of this policy, campuses must create and/or supplement Inventories and Summaries (including preliminary Inventories and Summaries in accordance with CalNAGPRA) in Consultation with Tribal Representatives.
+As part of this process, campuses must assess 1) whether they have items in their Possession or Control that meet the definitions for Human Remains and Associated Funerary Objects, or may meet the definitions for Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony (“Cultural Items”); and 2) whether Cultural Affiliation and/or State Cultural Affiliation can be established for Human Remains or Cultural Items listed or described in Inventories or Summaries.

+UC recognizes that “California Indian tribes have expertise with regard to their tribal history and practices that concern the Native American human remains, cultural items, and tribal cultural resources with which they are traditionally and culturally affiliated.”
+In performing their analysis to determine State Cultural Affiliation, the identification of Cultural Items under CalNAGPRA, and in all decisions related to the CalNAGPRA repatriation process, campuses must include consideration of Tribal Traditional Knowledge provided by Tribes during Consultation.
+“Deference shall be provided to tribal traditional knowledge, oral histories, documentation, and testimonies relative to other relevant categories of evidence.”
+(CalNAGPRA § 8016(d)(6).)

+(Note: The flowchart detailing the processes for developing Inventories and Summaries (or Inventory and Summary updates) in Consultation with Tribes will be posted on UC’s NAGPRA website.)

 It is the responsibility of the Campus Committee to make determinations under this Section, and recommendations regarding such determinations to the Chancellor, based on information provided by Tribes and the Repatriation Coordinator.
 The Chancellor will review the determinations and make the final campus decision.

-Inventories and Summaries
+Content of Inventories and Summaries

+The required elements with respect to the content of Inventories and Summaries are largely the same under NAGPRA and CalNAGPRA (though CalNAGPRA pertains only to that subset of a campus’s collections that are from California).
+Key elements and processes specific to CalNAGPRA are called out here and/or in Section V.C.5 below.

 Inventories.
-Campus Inventories must list the Human Remains and Associated Funerary Objects in the Possession or Control of the campus and include a synopsis of the evidence used, including evidence obtained through Consultation, to determine whether the objects are Native American Human Remains or Associated Funerary Objects.:
+Campus Inventories must include the following information, to the extent available:

 Accession and catalogue entries, including the accession/catalogue entries of Human Remains with which Funerary Objects were associated;

-Information related to the acquisition of each object, including:
+Information and circumstances related to the acquisition of each object, including:

 The name of the person or organization from whom the object was obtained, if known;